 - How do I determine if a course is taught for Gordon Rule Writing credit (i.e. for 6000 words)?

-To determine if a course is taught for Gordon Rule Writing credit (i.e. for a certain number of words), refer to UF's online Schedule of Courses on ISIS.
+To determine if a course is taught for Gordon Rule Writing credit (i.e. for a certain number of words), refer to UF's online Schedule of Courses on ONE.UF.
 Under the appropriate term, select a department to view their course offerings.
 If a 2 (2000 words), 4 (4000 words), or 6 (6000 words) appears in the column titled “WM,” then the course, and that specific section, will be taught for Gordon Rule Writing credit.

 - Do I have to earn a particular grade(s) to fulfill the writing requirement?

 Yes, you must earn a C in a Gordon Rule writing course to earn words and fulfill the writing requirement.
 In addition, effective Summer A/C 2009, UF implemented an additional grade component to Gordon Rule Writing courses.
 Students will receive a standard grade for the course, PLUS an additional grade that reflects the satisfactory or unsatisfactory completion of the writing component of the course.
 It is possible not to meet the writing requirement, but to still pass the course.
 Be sure to review your degree audit after receiving your grades to verify receipt of credit for the writing component.
-Learn more about the Writing and Math Requirement (formerly known as the Gordon Rule) on UF's website.
+Learn more about the Writing (formerly known as the Gordon Rule) on UF's website.

 Pre-Health or Pre-Law Students